 The Marshall Project is a nonpartisan, nonprofit news organization that seeks to create and sustain a sense of national urgency about the U.S. criminal justice system.
-We achieve this through award-winning journalism, partnerships with other news outlets and public forums.
-In all of our work we strive to educate and enlarge the audience of people who care about the state of criminal justice.
+We have an impact on the system through journalism, rendering it more fair, effective, transparent and humane.

 There is bipartisan agreement that the criminal justice system needs reform.
 Our reporting has shown that it perpetuates racial and economic inequities, costs taxpayers billions of dollars a year, and is toxic to those it incarcerates — and often to those who work in it.
 Police, courts and prisons are repositories of crises they are ill-equipped to handle, including mental illness, addiction and poverty.
 And victims of crime often feel re-traumatized by a system that is supposed to protect them.

 Although we are not advocates, The Marshall Project often spurs change.
 Our journalism exposes wrongs, bringing them to the attention of officials who can take action.
 We give visibility to proposals and critiques from the criminal justice community.
 And we try to set an example for other media to cover criminal justice issues fairly and responsibly.

 We partner with both national and local media outlets to reach diverse audiences who can be awakened to the issue.
 Our journalism informs criminal justice experts who need fresh and accurate information to do their best work.
 We also aim to serve and engage the millions of people whose lives have been ensnared in the criminal justice system, and whom the media have too often neglected and marginalized.

 The Marshall Project has impact.
 A few examples:

 Our data tracker is the nation’s most authoritative source on coronavirus behind bars, updated weekly and cited hundreds of times by policymakers and media.